 He warned us that we may not experience much effect from our first session because traditional Kava has what is referred to as ‘Reverse Tolerance’.
 This means you need to take it regularly in order to gain the full effect.

 Note: The results in clinical trials of Kava have been found to improve over time.

 And, he was right — we each had four bowls of Kava and it didn’t have much of an effect on any of us; although we could agree we all felt a somewhat mild sensation of sedation.
 Henry, however, appeared to experience an instant effect after drinking his first bowl!
 This is because Henry is a regular ‘drinker’.
 Being an observant Naturopath, I noticed his pupils quickly dilate, and he relaxed immediately — it was quite miraculous to witness 😉

 Note: I found it interesting that while I somewhat regularly take Kava as a liquid herb, traditional Kava didn’t have much of an effect on me.
 However, when I take the standardised medicinal variety, I feel the therapeutic effects almost instantly — as do my clients.

-Here’s my FOR + AGAINST list that I put together in consultation with my fellow first time Slurry Slurpers.
+Here’s my FOR and AGAINST list that I put together in consultation with my fellow first time Slurry Slurpers.

 This is indeed an interesting experience.
-Our ‘sesh’ was most educational + social + cultural.
+Our ‘sesh’ was most educational, social, and cultural.